micene09/scarlett/docs/api/functional.md

 (options: Partial<Options>) => useRestClient
 ```

-The initiator function, returning the `useRestClient` function using the provided options object as Global Layer Options.
+The initiator function, returning the `useRestClient` function using the provided options object as Global Layer options.

 For more details about the options object, visit the [Request Options](/api/request-options) section.